Canicio/tweetstake/README.md

 ## Execution without installation (recommended)
 Requirements: Docker Engine installed (https://docs.docker.com/engine/installation). <br>
-Below is an example of running the application with Docker (*Examples* section)
+Below there is an example of running the application with Docker (*Examples* section)

 ## Installation (Linux and Mac OSX)
 *NOTE: it is recommended to run the application without installing.
 Look above.*